Loading

 Macky Auditorium

 The University of Colorado Boulder (CU Boulder, CU, or Colorado) is a public research university in Boulder, Colorado, United States.
 Founded in 1876, five months before Colorado became a state, it is the flagship university of the University of Colorado system.
-CU Boulder is a member of the Association of American Universities and is classified among R1: Doctoral Universities – Very high research activity.
+CU Boulder is a member of the Association of American Universities, considered a Public Ivy and is classified among R1: Doctoral Universities – Very high research activity.

 The Colorado Buffaloes compete in 17 varsity sports and are members of the NCAA Division I Big 12 Conference.
 The Buffaloes have won 28 national championships: 20 in skiing, seven total in men's and women's cross country, and one in football.
 The university has produced 10 Olympic medalists.
-Alumni, faculty, and affiliates include 5 Nobel Prize laureates, 10 Pulitzer Prize winners, 11 MacArthur "Genius Grant" recipients, 1 Turing Award laureate, 20 astronauts and 2 associate justice of the United States Supreme Court have been affiliated with CU Boulder as alumni, researchers, or faculty.
+Alumni, faculty, and researchers have included 12 Nobel Prize laureates (of whom 5 were affiliated with the university when the prizes were awarded), 10 Pulitzer Prize winners, 11 MacArthur "Genius Grant" recipients, 1 Turing Award laureate, 20 astronauts and 2 associate justice of the United States Supreme Court.

 History